funkhaus/roadblocker/README.md

     totalTimesToShow: 3, // Maxiumum number of times to show roadblock ever
     waitTime: 10000, // How long to wait before roadblock action is triggered
     ignorePaths: ['/'], // Relative paths to be ignored by roadblock.
 The default, '/', refers to the homepage of the site
-    closeButton: '.roadblock-close', // Selector for the element used to close the roadblock.
+    singleCloseButton: '.roadblock-close', // Selector for the element used to close the roadblock.
 Searches the roadblock's children first, then the rest of the document.
-    signupButton: '.roadblock-permanent-hide' // Selector for the element used to prevent the roadblock from ever appearing again (ie, the 'sign up' button for a mailing list)
+    permanentCloseButton: '.roadblock-permanent-hide', // Selector for the element used to prevent the roadblock from ever appearing again (ie, the 'sign up' button for a mailing list).
+Searches the roadblock's children first, then the rest of the document.
-});
+    onRoadblockAppear: null // Function to call when roadblock appears });
 ```